Do I need a personal computer at Lewis & Clark?

 In order to connect to the Internet on campus, your OS (Operating System) must have all current security patches and updates installed, and your computer must be running up-to-date and supported anti-virus software.
 Once on campus you will be required to authenticate your computer in order to access the campus network.

-For more information, call the Information Technology Help Desk (503.768.7225) or go to the getting connected page.
+For more information, call the Information Technology Service Desk (503.768.7225) or go to the getting connected page.

 What about wireless?